Catherine Eddowes: 29 September

-In the early afternoon of 29 September, Eddowes informed Kelly of her intentions to travel to Bermondsey to attempt to borrow some money from her daughter, who by 1888 had been married to a gun-maker in Southwark for three years.
-The two parted company in Houndsditch at about 2 p.m., with Eddowes informing Kelly that she expected to return by 4 p.m.
-With money from pawning his boots, a bare-footed Kelly took a bed at the lodging-house just after 8 p.m., and according to the deputy keeper, he remained there all night.
+In the early afternoon of 29 September, Eddowes informed Kelly she intended to travel to Bermondsey to attempt to borrow money from her daughter, who by 1888 had been married to a gun-maker in Southwark for three years.
+The two parted company in Houndsditch at about 2 pm, with Eddowes stating she expected to return by 4 p.m.
+With money from pawning his boots, a barefoot Kelly took a bed at the lodging-house just after 8 pm, and according to the deputy keeper, he remained there all night.

-At 8:30 p.m. on Saturday, 29 September, PC Louis Frederick Robinson observed a small group of people converged outside number 29 Aldgate High Street.
-Approaching the crowd, he observed Eddowes lying drunk on the pavement.
-Robinson assisted Eddowes to her feet and leaned her against the shutters of the house, although she rapidly slumped back to the pavement.
-Summoning the assistance of PC George Simmons, the two took her into custody at Bishopsgate Police Station, to be detained until she was sober enough to leave.
-Upon arrival, Eddowes gave her name as "Nothing" and within twenty minutes, she had fallen asleep in a cell.
+At 8:30 pm on Saturday, 29 September, PC Louis Frederick Robinson observed a small group of people gathered outside 29 Aldgate High Street.
+Approaching the crowd, he saw Eddowes lying drunk on the pavement.
+Robinson assisted her to her feet and leaned her against the shutters of the house, although she quickly slumped back to the pavement.
+Summoning the assistance of PC George Simmons, the two took her into custody at Bishopsgate Police Station to be detained until she was sober enough to leave.
+Upon arrival, Eddowes gave her name as "Nothing", and within twenty minutes she had fallen asleep in a cell.

-Shortly after 12:30 a.m. on the morning of 30 September, Eddowes asked PC George Hutt when she could be released.
-In response, Hutt replied: "When you are capable of taking care of yourself."
-Thirty minutes later, at 1:00 a.m., Eddowes was deemed sober enough to be released, stating to Hutt as he escorted her to the entrance of Bishopsgate Police Station, "All right.
+Shortly after 12:30 am on 30 September, Eddowes asked PC George Hutt when she could be released.
+Hutt replied: "When you are capable of taking care of yourself."
+Thirty minutes later, at 1:00 am, Eddowes was deemed sober enough to be released, stating to Hutt as he escorted her to the entrance of Bishopsgate Police Station, "All right.
 Good night, old cock."